So you sent the perfect email hoping for a quick response, and 4 days later... still no reply. 😑

 Keeping the subject line short, sweet, and simple is essential, advises Rebecca Zucker in the Harvard Business Review.
 She suggests that 47% of all emails are discarded by having lousy subject lines.
 Don't make that mistake!

-How to write a follow-up email subject line that gets results is challenging.
-If we follow the advice previously, we should aim (where possible) to contain it to five words and under.
+Writing a follow-up email subject line that gets results is challenging (we've been there).
+We should aim (where possible) for subject lines with five words and under.
 The reason is that 56% of emails are read on a mobile, where the fewer words, the better.

 You can either be explicit about your request or not.
 Here are few follow-up email subject line examples:

 - Follow up: Email sent on XXX – This is a super formal subject line to a serious email.